Exciting News — Book Deal! 📚

 Four months after the fire, the blackened fynbos was regenerating in the way it has for millennia.
 I was genuinely surprised to see so many flowers in bloom, especially considering this was a good six weeks after it normally would begin drying out for summer.

-Aldabra giant tortoise, Islands, Rodrigues, Tortoise Conservation
+Aldabra Giant Tortoise, Islands, Rodrigues, Tortoise Conservation

 I’m excited about François Leguat Reserve because it is quite literally dependent on giant tortoises to serve their natural ecological functions and help do their part in restoring a portion of the island’s coastal ecosystem.
 Today more than 3,000 tortoises live on the 20-hectare reserve — replacement species for the original tortoises that went extinct.